numbaa/bp-server/README.md

 A naive [breakpad](https://chromium.googlesource.com/breakpad/breakpad) server.

 ## Usage
-1. Download from Github Release or build it yourself.
+1. Download from Github Releases or build it yourself.
 ```bash
 $> ./bp-server -c /path/to/bp-server.xml
 $> # or just